 The FDA review and approval process ensures that approved biosimilars are just as safe and effective as their biologic reference product.

 10. What if I am not eligible to participate in a clinical trial, but I want to contribute to research?

 There are many ways to contribute to scientific research.

-- The National Psoriasis Foundation and Corrona, LLC have developed the Corrona Psoriasis Registry, which helps to advance medical research and improve patient care.
-Joining this registry will help researchers better understand the safety and efficacy of psoriasis treatments, comorbidities (related health conditions) of psoriasis and the natural history or progression of psoriasis.
+• The National Psoriasis Foundation and CorEvitas, LLC have developed the CorEvitas Psoriasis Registry, which helps to advance medical research and improve patient care.
+Joining this registry will help researchers better understand the safety and efficacy of psoriasis treatments, comorbidities (related health conditions) of psoriasis, and the natural history or progression of psoriasis.

-- Patient-Centered Research places the you at the center of the research process.
+• Patient-centered research places you at the center of the research process.
 You can be involved throughout the research process, from participating in patient surveys, to the formulation of research questions, to the dissemination of results.

-Sign up for NPF MyStudies to learn about trials in your area.
+Sign up to receive notifications about ongoing clinical trials in your area, right to your inbox